Nikhil-81/Nikhil-81/README.md

 <h1 align="center">Hi I'm Nikhil Walwatkar</h1>
-<h4 align="center">I'm a passionate Full Stack Web developer skilled in MERN stack , I love to creat web platform that propple the organization growth and to learn new technology and implement it in my projecs.
-Some technologies that i enjoy working with includes React js, Node js , javascript and typescript✨.</h4>
+<h4 align="center">I'm a passionate Full Stack Web developer skilled in MERN stack , I love to create web platform that propel the organization growth and to learn new technology and implement it in my projects.
+Some technologies that i enjoy working with includes React js, Node js , JavaScript and typescript✨.</h4>

 🌍 I'm based in Nagpur, India